SrujayReddy/SrujayReddy/README.md

 ## 🌌 My Journey in Code

-I like to think of my work as a voyage through a vast universe of code—where every challenge is a new star to explore.
+I like to think of my work as a voyage through a vast universe of code, where every challenge is a new star to explore.
 Instead of sticking to the beaten path, I embrace creative, out-of-the-box thinking.
 I love to experiment, break the mold, and design systems that not only work but redefine what’s possible.